-GPTW Brasil: Great Place To Work recognizes toprated companies from the employees' viewpoint.
+GPTW Brasil: Great Place To Work recognizes top-rated companies from the employees' viewpoint.
 The company conducts an internal survey that assesses several criteria pertaining to the work environment, organizational climate, and personnel management to accomplish this.

-General Data Protection Law (GDPR): Law No. 13,709/2018 covers the processing of individuals' personal data, whether in physical or digital form, by both public and private legal entities.
-This encompasses a variety of operations that can occur manually or digitally.
+General Data Protection Law (GDPR): Law No. manually or digitally.